jenanzakarneh/order-service/README.md

-# Product Service
+# Order Service

-This service handles the management of products, including CRUD operations and integration with the Order Service for stock updates.
+This service handles the management of orders, including CRUD operations and integration with the Product Service for stock updates.

 ## Getting Started